Batman Returns: Plot

-In Gotham City, two wealthy socialites, horrified by the birth of their malformed and feral son Oswald, abandon him in the sewers, where he is taken in by a colony of penguins.
+In Gotham City, two wealthy socialites, horrified by the birth of their malformed and feral son Oswald, abandon him in the sewers, where a colony of penguins takes him in.
 Thirty-three years later, during the Christmas season, wealthy industrialist Max Shreck is abducted by the Red Triangle Gang—former circus performers implicated in child disappearances across the country—and taken to their hideout in the abandoned Arctic exhibit at Gotham Zoo.
 Their leader, Oswald, now known as the Penguin, blackmails Max with evidence of his corruption and murders, coercing him into helping Oswald re-enter Gotham's high society.
-Max stages the kidnapping of the mayor's infant child, allowing Oswald to "rescue" it and become a public hero.
+Max stages the kidnapping of the mayor's infant child, allowing Oswald to "rescue" the child and become a public hero.
 In return, Oswald requests access to the city's birth records, claiming he seeks to uncover his true identity by investigating Gotham's first-born sons.

 Max attempts to kill his timid secretary, Selina Kyle, by pushing her out of a window after she discovers his plan to build a power plant that would secretly drain and store Gotham's electricity.
 Selina survives, returns home, crafts a costume, and adopts the persona of Catwoman.
 To Max's surprise, she reappears at work with newfound confidence and assertiveness, immediately attracting the attention of visiting billionaire Bruce Wayne.
 As the vigilante Batman, Bruce begins investigating Oswald, suspecting his ties to the Red Triangle Gang.
 Seeking to remove opposition to his power plant, Max convinces Oswald to run for mayor and discredit the incumbent by unleashing the gang on Gotham.
 Batman's efforts to quell the violence bring him into conflict with Catwoman, while in their civilian lives Selina and Bruce begin a romance.
 Meanwhile, Catwoman allies with Oswald to smear Batman's reputation.